slowernews/wisdom-tldr/chapters/chapter_3_action.md

 the good reason (the reason they tell you) and the real reason.

-One common thing I learned at three in the morning: everyone lied to survive.
-Truth is a luxury we day-people take for granted.
+- One common thing I learned at three in the morning: everyone lied to survive.
+Truth is a luxury we day-people take for granted. - james altucher

-if somebody asks for the evidence, normally he is lieing
+if somebody asks for the evidence, normally he is lieing -->

-> *'#320.
-A man is not deceived by others, he deceives himself.' -- goethe* -->